illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-description.md

 This field can be used to direct users to any digital surrogates that might be available in the library's digital collections or elsewhere.

 #### Related Materials
 This section alerts the researcher to closely related materials within our collections and/or held at other institutions   if they are particularly closely related to the collection (for example, they share provenance).
 Avoid citing peripheral materials of only possible interest.
 If linking to a resource on OneSearch, make sure to use the permalink whenever possible.
+When linking to our archival finding aids, make sure to use the ASpace public user interface database link.
+When the finding aid is added to the Online Archive of California (OAC), cataloging will replace the ASpace public user interface finding aid link with the OAC finding aid link for addition to OAC.

 Previously we used the tag extref for links, but that tag has been depreciated in EAD3, so now use the tag ref.
 It is important to note, that as of 2/13/2025, using the proper ref tag with our current instance of ASpace will crash any PDFs you try to generate.
 If you need to generate a PDF for proofreading, remove the <ref> and then replace it after generating the PDF. *Example:*

 ```

-<ref href="https://oac.cdlib.org/findaid/ark:/13030/c8ks70h3/">Ludmilla A. Patrick Collection</ref>
+<ref href="https://findingaids.csun.edu/repositories/2/resources/665">Ludmilla A. Patrick Collection</ref>

 ```